Bale Of Hay Cost

 • Grass/Alfalfa Hay – $17

-Round Bale of HayThere are two suppliers in Arizona, Harward Farm and Conway Feed & Supply that listed their prices per a bale of hay on their websites.
+Round Bale of HayThere are two suppliers in Arizona, Harward Farm and Conway Feed & Supply that listed their prices per bale of hay on their websites.

 Triple L Feed & Supply – 13700 N. Sandario Rd., Marana, AZ 85653